kappter/blocktime/grok/README.markdown

 - **Enhanced Report**: Includes student name, dynamic summary with motivational text, table, and pie chart.
 - **PDF Export**: Download the report as a PDF with name, summary, table, and chart.
 - **Reset Option**: Clear the grid to start over.
-- **Mobile-Friendly**: Single-day view, touch controls, responsive design.
+- **Mobile-Friendly**: Single-day view, touch and click support, responsive design.

 ## Setup
 1. **Download the App**: